 If polled, a large group of technology executives would likely give many different answers in regards to best innovation practices and the obstacles that stand in their way.
 Many would cite a lack of cooperation at the highest levels of leadership, while others would likely speak to the prevalence of security concerns.
 Others, still, might point out industry-specific challenges or a lack of resources at their own organization.
 Whatever the specific sources of obstacles or barriers to innovation are, it’s clear that there are many, and it’s often difficult to predict which ones will face any given officer.

 For leaders who plan to innovate, then, it’s important to prepare as well as possible for barriers that will surely arise.
-Managing time, learning from previous mistakes and establishing regular goals may not eradicate every potential problem, but this path represents the best way to prepare oneself for the innovation that companies look for constantly.
+Managing time, learning from previous mistakes, and establishing regular goals may not eradicate every potential problem, but this path represents the best way to prepare oneself for the innovation that companies look for constantly.
 The best leaders can then take these principles and tailor them to other challenges that arise and goals they hope to accomplish.

-When we spoke with Phil Crawford, CTO for Godiva, he outlined some of his future plans for innovation. “l’ll be modernizing and building Godiva’s technology stacks for a robust, worldwide footprint that will enable our brand to make more meaningful digital connections with customers,” he told us.
-“I’ll also be leveraging my experience in building, innovating, and scaling transformational digital technologies to further elevate Godiva’s customer experience as a global, omni-channel brand.”
+When we spoke with Phil Crawford, former CTO for Godiva, he outlined some of his future plans for innovation.
+“I’ll be modernizing and building Godiva’s technology stacks for a robust, worldwide footprint that will enable our brand to make more meaningful digital connections with customers,” he told us.
+“I’ll also be leveraging my experience in building, innovating, and scaling transformational digital technologies to further elevate Godiva’s customer experience as a global, omnichannel brand.”
 The best leaders push past barriers by preparing themselves for challenges ahead.
-By managing time well, learning from the experiences of others and exercising strong planning, leaders can prepare themselves to pursue the types of initiatives that make the value of technology clear to everyone.
+By managing time well, learning from the experiences of others, and exercising strong planning, leaders can prepare themselves to pursue the types of initiatives that make the value of technology clear to everyone.